sanandeesh/Probabilistic-Robotics/EKF SLAM/README.md

-# Planar Robot Simultaneous Localization & Mapptin with the Extended Kalman Filter
+# Planar Robot Simultaneous Localization & Mapping with the Extended Kalman Filter

 ## Getting Started
 These two files demonstrate the application of the Extended Kalman Filter to SLAM of a planar robot.